Retail Trade Survey: December 2016 quarter – corrected – Media Release

-Car sales continued to push the volume of total retail trade sales up, with sales rising 1.9 percent in the December 2016 quarter, Statistics NZ said today.
+Car sales continued to push the volume of total retail trade sales up, with motor-vehicle sales rising 1.9 percent in the December 2016 quarter, Statistics NZ said today.

 Motor-vehicles sales led most of the quarterly industry movements over 2016.